theia-dev/Qiber3D/docs/usage_logging.rst

-Config
+Logging
 --------------
-The amount of output can be changed in the config.
+The amount of output can be changed.
 Using the `DEBUG` level the results of the extraction steps will be shown.
 For a silent operation choose the `ERROR` level.
 While using the python debugging module is more verbose, the log_level